Which Tax Return is for You?

 VAT Return

-When a business has a taxable turnover (NOT profit) of £83k or more, it is liable for VAT and so VAT returns must be submitted.
+When a business has a taxable turnover (NOT profit) of £90k or more over a 12 rolling month period, it is liable for VAT and so VAT returns must be submitted.
 The VAT return usually covers a quarter (3 month period) and must be submitted within 1 month and 7 days after that accounting period has ended.
 There are several schemes from which a small business may benefit.
 The Annual Accounting scheme only requires one VAT return to be completed each year (rather than 4), and several payments are made throughout the year.
 The amount of administration required is a benefit of this scheme.
 The Cash Accounting Scheme has been designed especially for those with a turnover of £1.35M or less, and benefits business cash flow - as VAT is only paid or reclaimed when cash has actually changed hands.
 Finally, the Flat Rate scheme for businesses with a turnover of under £150k mean that all the calculations involved in a standard tax return can be left, and the enrolled business only pays a fixed rate to HMRC - keeping the difference between what is charged to customers in VAT and what is paid to HMRC.
 However under this scheme VAT cannot be reclaimed on purchases.

 CIS